Empowering LLMs with Pseudo-Untrimmed Videos for Audio-Visual Temporal Understanding: Experimental Results

-The comparison results on the AVEDL and VTG tasks can be found in \cref{tab:tu_results}.
+The comparison results on the AVEDL tasks can be found in \Cref{tab:tu_results}.
 In the AVEDL task, AVicuna's superior mAP scores, particularly at the IoU threshold of 0.5 through 0.9, indicate its enhanced precision in localizing events within a video.
-The results are especially impressive considering it outperforms other LLM-based models and specialized non-LLM methods like VSGN, TadTR, ActionFormer, and UnAV.
+The results are impressive, considering they outperform other LLM-based models and specialized non-LLM methods like VSGN, TadTR, ActionFormer, and UnAV.
 This suggests that the AVicuna model has effectively leveraged its audio-visual capabilities to provide a more nuanced understanding of the temporal aspects of videos.

-For the VTG task on the ActivityNet Captions dataset, AVicuna's performance in R1@0.5, R1@0.7, and mIoU metrics outstrips that of VideoChat, Video-ChatGPT, and VTimeLLM, reflecting its ability to accurately identify and understand the relevant segments of the video in accordance with the textual queries.
-Though we use official code with all original settings and training steps, our reproduction of VTimeLLM yields slightly lower performance than reported.
+We also conducted the video temporal grounding (VTG) task on the ActivityNet Captions dataset, which can be found in the Appendix.